 The identification of these areas using participatory mapping and the outlining of suitable management methods are subject to a consultation of all of the relevant local and Indigenous communities, national Civil Society Organisations (CSOs) and international stakeholders involved (scientific, institutional or non-governmental organizations, HCV Resource Network and High Carbon Stock Approach Steering Group) to ensure economic, social and environmental needs are taken into account and the proposed farming techniques are socially and environmentally acceptable.
-Procedures and methodologies are implemented in order to ensure that, in the long term, any protected and preserved areas are not destroyed, developed or damaged.
+Procedures and methodologies are implemented in order to ensure that, in the long term, any protected and preserved areas are not destroyed,

 The Group first adopted "zero deforestation" principles as part of its Natural Rubber Procurement Policy in 2015, and expanded on them in its first Sustainable Natural Rubber Policy in 2016.
 It has expected and continues to expect that all natural rubber sourced be in conformance with those policies.

-The Group notes that the GPSNR has adopted a zero deforestation clause as part of its Policy Framework, acknowledges the prescribed cutoff date of 1 April 2019, and welcomes the wider adoption of zero deforestation commitments throughout the industry.
+GPSNR has adopted a cutoff date as part of its Policy Framework, and as such, the Group considers that natural rubber from areas deforested or where HCVs have been degraded after the cutoff date of 1 April 2019 is non-conforming with this policy element.